msh100/rtcw/README.md

 ## Todo

- - `main/qagamei386.so` and `wolfded.x86` come from my webserver.
-Is there a better source for these?
+ - `main/qagamei386.so` comes from my webserver.
+Is there a better source for this?